joelparkerhenderson/wordbooks/pages/cause-and-effect-diagram/index.md

 # Cause-and-effect diagrams

 Cause-and-effect diagrams, also known as Ishikawa diagrams or fishbone diagrams, are visual tools used to analyze and solve problems.
-They were developed by Japanese quality control expert Kaoru Ishikawa in the 1960s and are often used in manufacturing, engineering, and quality management.

-The cause-and-effect diagram is a structured tool that helps to identify the possible causes of a particular problem or event.
-It is based on the idea that there are multiple factors that contribute to a problem and that by identifying and addressing these factors, the problem can be solved.
 The diagram is shaped like a fishbone, with the problem statement or effect placed at the head of the fish, and the potential causes branching out along the spine.
+They were developed by quality control expert Kaoru Ishikawa, and are often used in manufacturing, engineering, and quality management.

+A cause-and-effect diagram is a structured tool that helps identify possible causes of a particular problem or event.
+It is based on the idea that there are multiple factors that contribute to a problem, and that by identifying and addressing these factors, the problem can be solved.

-There are six main categories of causes that are commonly used in cause-and-effect diagrams, which are often remembered by the acronym "6 Ms":
+There are six main categories of causes known as "6 Ms":

 * Manpower (people)